DragonSenses/blog-site/README.md

   3. For medium displays, grid-columns-2
   4. For large displays, grid-columns-3
   5. Check every div container that manually spans more than one column, and apply responsive design by adding different behavior for each breakpoint (mobile, sm, md, lg, xl, 2xl screen sizes)
+  6. Also check gaps at different breakpoints.
+Nice for large displays but gaps could be too wide on smaller displays.